-Just when we thought we knew all of Central Park’s secrets, we learned that the Central Park Conservancy was holding open hours for the Hallett Nature Sanctuary.
-Clearly visible but fenced off from the rest of the park, this 4-acre piece of land was completely controlled by flora and fauna for 67 years.
+Clearly visible but fenced off from the rest of Central Park, the Hallett Nature Sanctuary is a 4-acre piece of land that was completely controlled by flora and fauna for 67 years.
 People frolicking by the lake at the southeast corner of the park can see it, but they can’t enter it.

 In 1934, NYC Parks Commissioner Robert Moses sealed off this natural woodland area, preserving it as a bird sanctuary.
 For decades, it served as a sort of experiment, showing the Parks Department what would happen to the land if they did nothing to maintain it.
 In 1986, it was renamed to commemorate George Harvey Hallett, Jr., a naturalist, birdwatcher, and civic leader.
 It remained untouched until 2001, when the Conservancy began to restore it, reintroducing native plants and weeding out invasive species.

 In 2013, the Conservancy opened the Hallett Nature Sanctuary up to the public for the first time in 79 years.
 Today, the Conservancy constantly tends the plants, though they’re unsure of how many plant species thrive here.
 They’re working to increase the numbers of birds and butterflies too.

 “As a result of the removal of invasive plant species and the introduction of a diverse array of native trees, shrubs, and herbaceous plants, the Hallett Nature Sanctuary is more diverse and healthier than ever,” says a statement on the Conservancy’s website.
 Yet, human intervention is limited.
 When a large tree was uprooted by Hurricane Sandy, it was left to become part of the natural habitat instead of being cleared away.